zhullyb/monyhar/monyhar/docs/speed/bot_health_sheriffing/how_to_disable_a_story.md

 # How to disable a failing gtest perf test

-See generic Chromium build sheriff directions for how to disable a gtest [here](https://www.monyhar.org/developers/tree-sheriffs/sheriff-details-monyhar#TOC-How-do-I-disable-a-flaky-test-)
+See generic Monyhar build sheriff directions for how to disable a gtest [here](https://www.monyhar.org/developers/tree-sheriffs/sheriff-details-monyhar#TOC-How-do-I-disable-a-flaky-test-)
 To find the logs of the failing test from Milo, click into the isolated output directory of the shard that the failing test was run on and the benchmark log for the failing test should be